U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Reverberation model

 \subsection{Room Impulse Response Model}

 The room impulse response $h$ is typically decomposed into two components: the direct-path response $h_d$, corresponding to the initial peak of the RIR, and the subsequent reverberant tail $h_r$, which begins after a delay of $n_d$ samples.
 This delay accounts for the temporal extent of the direct path.
-In practice, $n_d$ is commonly fixed at approximately \qty{2.5}{\ms}, corresponding to 40 samples at a sampling rate of \qty{16}{\kHz}~\cite{eatonEstimationRoomAcoustic2016}.
+In practice, the initial delay of the RIR is ignored as it only causes a temporal misalignment which is unperceptible in subjective evaluation but causes a notable degradation of most objective metrics.
+Therefore, $n_d$ is fixed at \qty{2.5}{\milli\second}, corresponding to 40 samples at a sampling rate of \qty{16}{\kHz}~\cite{eatonEstimationRoomAcoustic2016}.

 A key descriptor of room acoustics is the direct-to-reverberant ratio (DRR), which quantifies the energy balance between the direct path and the reverberant tail.
-As defined in~\cite[Sec.~2.4.2]{naylorSpeechDereverberation2010}, the DRR is given by:
+As defined in~\cite{naylorModelsMeasurementEvaluation2010}, the DRR is given by:

-and depends on both the distance between source and microphone and the reflective properties of the environment.
 The DRR is widely used as a quantitative measure for evaluating and modeling reverberant conditions.

 Another fundamental parameter is the reverberation time, denoted $\rtsixty$, which corresponds to the time required for the sound energy to decay by \qty{60}{\dB}.
-Under idealized conditions~\cite{naylorSpeechDereverberation2010}, $\rtsixty$ can be estimated from the slope of the energy decay curve (EDC), introduced by Schroeder~\cite{schroederComplementaritySoundBuildup1966}.
-The EDC for a given RIR $h$ is defined as:
+Under idealized conditions~\cite{naylorModelsMeasurementEvaluation2010}, $\rtsixty$ can be estimated from the slope of the energy decay curve (EDC), introduced by Schroeder~\cite{schroederComplementaritySoundBuildup1966}.